 |Fig 3.
 Ventral surface of Manta alfredi|

-Manta birostris is the most widely distributed manta ray and is found in all three of the world major oceans.
+The giant manta (Manta birostris) is the most widely distributed manta ray and is found in all three of the world major oceans.
 This species is commonly encountered at offshore islands and seamounts.
 Key aggregation sites include: Southern Brazil, Ecuador, Thailand, Egypt, Southern Mozambique, and Mexico (Pacific Ocean).

 |Fig 4.
 Dorsal surface of Manta birostris|